akruszewski/gibl/manuscript/chapter3.md

 In Bitcoin, the block reward started at 50 coins for the first block, and halves every on every 210000 blocks.
 This means every block up until block 210000 rewards 50 coins, while block 210001 rewards 25.
 As we will see in the code, we will come up with a function to determine the reward that is supposed to be given to the owner depending on the state of the blockchain at that point in time.

-Another useful property hashing functions have is to connect two or more distinct blocks by having the information current-hash and previous-hash.
+Another useful property hashing functions have is to connect two or more distinct blocks by having the information `current-hash` and `previous-hash`.

-For example, block-1 may have a hash such as 0x123456 and block-2 may have a hash such as 0x345678.
-Now, block-2's previous-hash will be block-1's current-hash, that is, 0x123456, and in this way we've made a link between these two blocks.
+For example, `block-1` may have a hash such as `0x123456` and `block-2` may have a hash such as `0x345678`.
+Now, `block-2`'s `previous-hash` will be `block-1`'s `current-hash`, that is, `0x123456`, and in this way we've made a link between these two blocks.

 ![Illustration of few blocks connected in a blockchain](images/blockchain-illustration.png)